 With today’s modern recreational vehicles, you have all the comforts of a high-rise apartment with none of the nasty side effects.
 Take your new RV to thousands of great open spaces and enjoy fresh air where the deer outnumber the people.
 Head somewhere warm and leave the sniffling, coughing, and bacteria-filled sneezing behind.
 Find a beach to camp on, or a forest to camp in.

 New RVers will find that mobile cell service is quite good throughout the majority of the country.
 You can stay connected online while avoiding crowds of people.
 Even with modern campgrounds on improved properties, you’ll have plenty of separation from others.
 Feeling especially adventurous?
 Check out the thousands of BLM and COE campgrounds.
 Need help finding one of those?
-Head over to Campground Reviews and find your safe space.
+Head over to RV LIFE Campgrounds and find your safe space.

 High tech makes RVing easier